mgrigoriev8109/facebook-clone/README.md

 #### Implementation

-- Make root page user account
-- Add form for post creation in user account, which reloads the page and has content
-- make sure test passes

 - Write failing test for FriendshipRequest: log in, visit second user page, click Send Friendship Request button, visit FriendshipRequests view, expect it to have content of user1

 - make 'Send Friendship Request' button in user profile